-Splunk, Inc. (SPLK) CEO Doug Merritt on Q1 2021 Results - Earnings Call Transcript

 Thank you, Ken and thanks everyone for joining us.
 In the face of unprecedented volatility and uncertainty, we are focused on remaining a trusted partner to our customers and help them navigate to fundamental changes and how they operate while keeping their data accessible and secure.

-In Q1, customers continue to prioritize investments in Splunk and drove ARR growth of 52% over last year, while our transition to cloud accelerated ahead of our expectations.
+In Q1, customers continued to prioritize investments in Splunk and drove ARR growth of 52% over last year, while our transition to cloud accelerated ahead of our expectations.
 This was also the first quarter with our sales force fully shifted from a total contract value or TCV sales motion to a more cloud and subscription-oriented annual contract value or ACV focus, which we believe better aligns with our customer buying preferences, and is consistent with our shift toward cloud-based delivery.

-With that as a backdrop, I'd like to discuss a few patterns that have emerged this quarter and the impact to our business.
+With that as a backdrop, I'd like to discuss a few patterns that have emerged this quarter and the impacts to our business.

 First, in this time of remote work, we've seen increased demand for Splunk cloud, driving our cloud mix north of 40%, the highest ever in our history, and well above our expectations going into the quarter.
-In addition to the faster time to value from cloud, our customers also gained business continuity and risk avoidance, higher quality experience with decreased complexity, and an accelerated rate of innovation to faster releases and improvements clean from real-time cross customer insights.
+In addition to the faster time-to-value from cloud, our customers also gain business continuity and risk avoidance, higher quality experience with decreased complexity, and an accelerated rate of innovation through faster releases and improvements gleaned from real-time cross customer insights.

 Second, not surprisingly, customers across all sectors are trying to understand the economic impacts of the current COVID-19 business environment.
 As a result, signed contracts this quarter tended to be shorter in duration going from 34 months in Q4 to 27 months in Q1.
 We see this being especially prominent in sectors hardest hit by the crisis, like retail, hospitality and travel.
 The shorter contract duration impacted overall TCV, which is reflected in slower RPO bookings growth, and lower total revenue recognized in the quarter.
 However, when looking at contract value on an ACV basis, which cuts through the noise of changes in multi-year duration, year-over-year growth was actually higher in Q1 than we've seen in the last four quarters.